jhongover9000/intro2im/midtermProject/journal.md

 #### Oct.
 20

 Uploaded the latest version of the code.
 Will upload images in a bit.
 Maybe tomorrow.
 Will work on the animations a bit more.
 The best thing (or at least what I'm hoping to be the best thing) is that the player class will most likely be the only thing I need besides the background and stage setup, since I can base the enemies and bosses (maybe) on the class.
 This was also another reason behind the movement booleans, since I can just set a few values to true and get them to do things.

+#### Oct.
+22

+Worked on the animations a bit more, then I realized that what I'm thinking of is *way* too much to do in the next 4-5 days on top of everything I have to do and study for.
+I know that I'm going to probably use this player animaton anyway, so I'm going to work on it and finish it, but I'll rethink the plans that I have for the actual game itself and how it's going to work.
+The game that I have in mind is, bluntly put, beyond my capabilities.
+I didn't have any experience coding until recently, and even now I'm still not exactly great at it.
+I will try and implement the ideas I have, but there *will* come a point where I need to rethink what I'm doing, and that'll be tomorrow.
+For now, I'm just going to refine the player animations.